A Christmas Carol: The Original 1843 Manuscript

 Introduction by Declan Kiely

-Compelled by personal financial difficulties, Dickens wrote A Christmas Carol in only six weeks, during a period of intense creativity in fall 1843.
-The original manuscript reveals Dickens's method of composition, allowing us to see the author at work.
-Deleted text is struck out with a cursive and continuous looping movement of the pen and replaced with more active verbs—to achieve greater vividness or or immediacy of effect—and fewer words for concision.
-This heavily revised sixty-six-page draft—the only manuscript of the story—was sent to the printer in order for the book to be published on 19 December, just in time for the Christmas market.
-When the manuscript was returned to Dickens, by the printer, he had it bound in crimson morocco.
+Compelled by personal financial difficulties, Dickens wrote A Christmas Carol in just six weeks during a period of intense creativity in the fall of 1843.
+This original manuscript reveals Dickens's method of composition, allowing us to see the author at work.
+Deleted text is struck out with a continuous looping movement of the pen and replaced with fewer words for concision and more active verbs for greater vividness or immediacy of effectwith.
+This heavily revised sixty-six-page draft―the only manuscript of the story―was sent to the printer so the book could be published on December 19, just in time for the Christmas market.
+When the manuscript was returned by the printer, Dickens had it bound in crimson morocco.
 It was purchased by J. Pierpont Morgan before 1900.

-This beautifully bound volume contains the facsimile of Dickens’s manuscript of A Christmas Carol, published in full-color in its entirety, for the first time.
+This beautifully bound volume contains the facsimile of Dickens’s manuscript of A Christmas Carol, published in color and in its entirety for the first time.
 Alongside each reproduced manuscript page written by Dickens is an authoritative typed transcription.